Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 As individuals, we can immensely value win/win interactions, which come with no demands or threats.
-Nearly all of us seek to maximize enriching experiences, no matter the size of our society.
+Nearly all of us seek to foster enriching experiences, no matter the size of our society.

 However, as noted, human culture has also been immersed in another, non-enriching process that involves compliance with demands, threats, and punishments.
 Conformity to demands and expectations of the family and community is typically part of our early development, since as children we need to survive in these systems.
-Then later, as we continue to deal with similar demands and expectations by organizations called governments, we tend to have rationalizations for pragmatic strategies.
-We might find ourselves tacitly accepting or actively endorsing aspects of taxation, regulation, and centralized control of money (“legal tender”), which enables us to avoid being considered a criminal under statist law and by its many supporters.
+Then, as we continue to deal with similar demands and expectations by organizations called governments, we tend to have rationalizations for pragmatic strategies.
+We might find ourselves tacitly accepting or actively endorsing aspects of taxation, regulation, and centralized control of money (“legal tender” currency), which assists in steering clear of being considered a “criminal” under statist law as well as by its many supporters.

-For the many supporters of this systemic coercion, the provision of such valuable things as roads, education, health care, and even the Internet is deemed impossible without government.
+For supporters of systemic coercion, the provision of such valuable things as roads, education, health care, and even the Internet, is deemed intractable or impossible without government.
 Persons comprising the private sector, or marketplace, are considered incapable of providing such values on their own.
-So, the belief goes, aspects of their wealth must be expropriated, and their various activities must be regulated by “government” (i.e., other persons choosing to comprise this institution).
+So, the belief goes, aspects of their wealth must be expropriated, and their various activities must be regulated by “government” (i.e., other persons choosing to comprise this blatantly coercive institution).

-After all, this reasoning goes, people are “selfish and greedy,” so they would be unwilling to voluntarily pay for various services that bestow positive externalities on society, such as safe and peaceful communities and an educated populace.
-Nonetheless, some people already pay both taxes that fund “public” services as well as additional fees for alternative or extra marketplace services, such as “private” schools and security services.
+After all, this reasoning goes, people are “selfish and greedy,” so they would be unwilling to voluntarily pay for various services that would bestow positive externalities on society, such as safe, peaceful, and educated communities.
+Nonetheless, some people already pay both taxes that fund “public” services as well as additional fees for alternative marketplace services, such as private schools and security services.

-Forcing people to provide for the public sector is the mainstay of a domination system of legalized coercion, a system that ironically is considered necessary to ensure everyone’s well-being and safety.
-This amounts to assuming the conclusion: Government exists; therefore, we must have government (and further circular arguments).
-Even though this system’s rights-violating strategies thwart countless choices and desires of people—creating a quite distorted version of a marketplace—they are still viewed as normal, the price we must pay for an institution that allegedly protects us and provides for us.
+Forcing people to provide for the “public sector” has been the mainstay of “government,” a domination system of legalized coercion that ironically is considered necessary to ensure everyone’s well-being and safety.
+This amounts to the fallacy of assuming the conclusion: Government exists; therefore, we must have government (and further circular beliefs).
+Even though this system’s rights-violating strategies thwart countless choices and desires of people—creating a quite distorted version of a marketplace—they are still viewed as normal, the supposed price we must pay for an institution that allegedly protects us and provides for us.

 How tragic that such a spell can be so effectively cast on mature and capable people for untold generations.
 Most people don’t work directly in the “public sector,” after all, although a sizable minority do.
-Essentially, everyone has experienced indoctrination during childhood in a confused culture, which is traditionally filled with power-over (instead of power-with) strategies.
+But everyone has experienced indoctrination during childhood in a confused culture, which is traditionally filled with power-over (instead of power-with) strategies.
 As children, we are instructed to pledge allegiance to both a flag and a form of government that allegedly upholds “liberty and justice for all.”
-Our so-called citizenship is supposedly honored in exchange for government protecting us and providing for us.
-What’s not pointed out is that this purported “social contract,” as outlined in the 17th and 18th centuries by theorists such as Grotius, Pufendorf, Locke, and Rousseau, has no validity—and, further, that it comes at our major expense, at great sacrifice, in a plethora of ways both seen and unseen.
+Our so-called “citizenship” is thought to be granted in exchange for the government supposedly protecting us and providing for us.
+What’s commonly not pointed out is that this purported “social contract” (as forwarded by theorists in the 17th and 18th centuries such as Grotius, Pufendorf, Locke, and Rousseau) has no validity—and, further, that it comes at our major expense, with great sacrifice in a plethora of ways, both seen and unseen.

-Few if any of us were taught in schools (especially governmental schools) about 19th century legal scholar Lysander Spooner.
-He threw off the mental shackles of indoctrination and trenchantly refuted the nature of a social contract (as alleged by the U.S. Constitution) in his treatise No Treason: The Constitution of No Authority.
+Few if any of us were taught in schools (especially governmental, or “public,” schools) about the 19th century legal scholar Lysander Spooner and his trenchant writings.
+He threw off the mental shackles of indoctrination and refuted the assumed validity of a social contract (alleged by the U.S. Constitution) in his treatise No Treason: The Constitution of No Authority.
 He published the following in 1867-70: